 The libel that was the cause of the colony's only duel was printed on that press.
 The duel was fought in 1831 on the south bank of the river to the west of the present traffic bridge, the combatants being a Scotch lawyer named Clark and a merchant named Johnstone.
 The latter was fatally wounded and Clark was committed for trial, but acquitted, duelling being a venial offence in those days.
 The pair of duelling pistols used in the encounter are now in the police museum, in Perth.
 Hitchcock: 21-2.

-A later historian, Allen Graham, says that the duel was actually fought on 18 August 1832, and that the newspaper in question was called The Inquisitor.
+A later historian, Allen Graham, writes that the duel was actually fought on 18 August 1832, and that the newspaper in question was called The Inquisitor.
 He also writes that the duel was fought at the rear of William Graham's home, Richmond House.
 Allen Graham 2005, 'Early duels of Fremantle', Fremantle Studies, 4: 95-106.

 The Fremantle Herald was established in 1867, and for many years [ - 1886] it was regarded as the leading organ of public opinion in the colony.
 It was founded by James Pearce and William Beresford, associated with whom were James Roe and A. H. K. Cole.
 Beresford had at one time been Anglican Dean at Cork and Roe had been an Anglican clergyman.
 The ripe scholarship of those two men, combined with the journalistic ability of Pearce and Cole, placed the paper in a leading position.
 Beresford's scholarly articles, together with his clever pungent facetia under the heading of 'Chips by a Sandalwood Cutter' were the literary sensation of the time, making the Herald a power in the land and a paper to be conjured with.
 The Herald always advocated a progressive policy and persistently stressed the need for harbour works in Fremantle, the construction of railways and the introduction of responsible government.